rollbar/docs/README.md

 This repo contains the source for several pages at [https://rollbar.com/docs](https://rollbar.com/docs).

-Everything is Markdown, with a few extensions:
+Everything is markdown with a few extensions:

 - fenced code blocks
 - tables